tobijk/caius/doc/_manpages/webdriver.md

   error variable can be specified, which will hold information about any error that occurred during script execution.

   This method is processed in a separate thread.
-If an error occurs during script execution, the thread shared variable specified with the `-error` will contain the exception object.
+If an error occurrs during script execution, the thread shared variable specified via the `-error` parameter will contain a description of the error.

 * `method focus`:
   Activate the window and bring it to the foreground.